Fractured Light

 We met in church.
 We courted with intention.
 We worshiped together.
 She made me want to be a better man.
 I wanted to become a Godly husband.
 To love her as Jesus loved the church.
 To walk with her for the rest of my life.

-And I believed the lies: Marriage will fix me; intimacy will heal me; love will override lust.
+And I believed more lies: Marriage will fix me; intimacy will heal me; love will override lust.

 But it didn't.

-It turned out that the shame I carried made intimacy almost impossible.
-It warped my view of her.
+The shame warped my view of her.
 It warped her view of herself.

 I could see it.
 I could feel it.
 And I hated myself for it.
 But I still couldn't change it.